 One way scammers operate is to say the same "you got the look" speech to a lot of different girls in the mall.
-They will typically wait until the first potential victim is out of earshot before repeating the speech to someone else though.
+They will typically wait until the first potential victim is out of earshot before repeating the speech to someone else, though.
 If you have heard the speech, smile, take the card, leave, then try to observe the scout from afar and see how many girls he said the same thing to.
 If he approached several more girls, he's probably scamming.

-Making Appointments to meet on Weekends and Odd Hours
+Making Appointments to Meet on Weekends and Odd Hours

 If they are doing a meet and greet during off-hours, chances are this is not a real modeling agency.

-Photographer's Fee / Portfolio Fee
+Photographer's Fee/Portfolio Fee

-A common modelling scam is known as the Photo Mill Agency, where the agency actually doesn't book any jobs (or very few jobs), but instead just sells the prospective models their own portfolios (which the agency should have provided for free or at cost) They get you to show up, charge you money, keep you waiting so you can convince yourself to go through with it, then charge you big bucks.
+A common modeling scam is known as the Photo Mill Agency, where the agency actually doesn't book any jobs (or very few jobs) but instead just sells the prospective models their own portfolios (which the agency should have provided for free or at cost) They get you to show up, charge you money, keep you waiting so you can convince yourself to go through with it, then charge you big bucks.

 Requiring an Exclusive Agency Photographer

 Any legitimate agency would allow any professionally taken pictures.
 Any agency requiring the use of their "exclusive" photographer is likely a scam, even if the photographer may be a legitimate guy.
-Somebody is getting a kickback (i.e. padding the bill).
+Somebody is getting a kickback (i.e., padding the bill).

 Not Accepting Credit Cards

 If they only take cash or money order, that means no refund, no dispute, and no paper trail on where the money actually went.
-When any professional can get a Square or Paypal reader linked to a commercial checking account, not having one practically screams "Beware!"
+When any professional can get a Square or Paypal reader linked to a commercial checking account, not having one practically screams, "Beware!"

 Keeping Someone Waiting Till Closing Time

-You're kept waiting as sort of psychological manipulation (think of it as isolation cell in a jail, except you got in voluntarily) so you can think about how you don't want to waste the time and effort to come out here again (sunken cost fallacy), and the monetary cost seems somehow secondary.
+You're kept waiting as a sort of psychological manipulation (think of it as an isolation cell in jail, except you got in voluntarily) so you can think about how you don't want to waste the time and effort to come out here again (sunken cost fallacy), and the monetary cost seems somehow secondary.

-Talking About a Modelling School
+Talking About a Modeling School